ethanweber/dockbox/README.md

     - ./bazel-bin/examples/valkyrie/box_atlas

 # Steps to connect LCM from Docker with Ubuntu
-    - Docker must be configured properly to use with LCM input and output
+    - Docker must be configured properly to use with LCM input and output to interface outside of the container
     - Run ifconfig to find the network associated with the docker container, usually “docker0”
     - See https://lcm-proj.github.io/multicast_setup.html for more info
     - Run export LCM_DEFAULT_URL=udpm://239.255.76.67:7667?ttl=1 both inside Docker container (if passing data out) and outside Docker (if passing data in)